-The tourist traffic which is important for the maintenance of cultural and museum institutions, in addition to strongly animating the central districts and the regions bordering the destination.
+- The tourist traffic which is important for the maintenance of cultural and museum institutions, in addition to strongly animating the central districts and the regions bordering the destination.

-The presence of visitors in Montreal neighborhoods which contributes to the dynamism of the place and which has an impact on residents' sense of security.
+- The presence of visitors in Montreal neighborhoods which contributes to the dynamism of the place and which has an impact on residents' sense of security.

-Business events that contribute to increasing research and scientific knowledge locally and around the world.
+- Business events that contribute to increasing research and scientific knowledge locally and around the world.

-The creation of quality jobs in several areas of the tourism ecosystem.
+- The creation of quality jobs in several areas of the tourism ecosystem.

 Pillars for a sustainable destination

-Keep the destination safe and resilient
+Make the destination resilient

 Montreal has always been a safe city; however, with the COVID-19 crisis, new challenges have emerged.
 Tourisme Montréal is fully committed to prioritizing the physical safety and the health of the local population and of visitors.
 It calls for agency responsibility and sector coordination to ensure the resumption of activities.
 In order to rebuild visitor confidence as quickly as possible, the tourism industry must demonstrate its ability to protect consumers/visitors/travelers as well as its workers and suppliers.